 The physical benefits of prenatal yoga have been studied quite a bit by both eastern and western medicine.
 The results are very impressive.
 One study found that by utilizing a specific pranayama practice, the perception of pain and duration of labor was reduced compared to those who did not use it.
-A very common complaint among expectant women is that they are suffering from low back and pelvic pain.
+One common complaint among expectant folks is that they are suffering from low back and pelvic pain.
 Some traditional yoga poses are ill-suited or contraindicated in pregnancy.
 However, prenatal yoga employs props and modifications to these poses.
 Because of this, prenatal yoga is found to reduce lumbo-pelvic pain in several random control studies.
-In addition, for “high-risk pregnant women with morbidity factors such as obesity or advanced age, yoga resulted in significantly fewer cases of pregnancy-induced hypertension, gestational diabetes, and intrauterine growth restriction, as well as a decrease in perceived stress levels.”
-Yoga also helps fetal development and the development of both the mother and baby’s brain.
-In addition, some women find it helps reduce nausea & morning sickness, others notice their insomnia goes away.
-These are all huge benefits!
-It helps women relax, reduces pain, prepares the body & mind for birth, and boosts fetal development.
+In addition, for “high-risk pregnant [students] with morbidity factors such as obesity or advanced age, yoga resulted in significantly fewer cases of pregnancy-induced hypertension, gestational diabetes, and intrauterine growth restriction, as well as a decrease in perceived stress levels.”
+Yoga also helps fetal development and the development of both the parent and baby’s brain.
+In addition, some find it helps reduce nausea & morning sickness, others notice their insomnia goes away.
+These are all huge benefits.
+It helps us relax, reduces pain, prepares the body & mind for birth, while boosting fetal development.

 6. Improved Mood.

-Women who practice yoga have “decreased depression, anxiety and sleep disturbances” prenatally.
+People who practice yoga have “decreased depression, anxiety and sleep disturbances” prenatally.
 The breathing practices in prenatal yoga lower blood pressure, reduce anxiety, and help to focus the mind.
-They can help with the dreaded “pregnancy brain” or “mommy brain.”
+They can help with the dreaded “pregnancy brain.”
 Alternate nostril breathing, for example, can sharpen focus at work or help silence distractions before bed.
-As the baby grows in pregnancy, the fundus (top of uterus) stretches and grows upwards pushing our abdominal organs up against our diaphragm and respiratory organs.
+As the baby grows in pregnancy, the fundus (top of uterus) stretches and grows upwards pushing the abdominal organs up against the diaphragm and respiratory organs.
 It can make you feel short of breath or light-headed.
 Deep breathing exercises are said to provide up to 7 times more oxygen than regular shallow breathing does.
 I find it very practical to practice deep breathing in a safe space, at your own pace, with an instructor over the course of pregnancy rather than just one weekend course for childbirth in the third trimester.

-By increasing oxygen supply, we can improve our mood, tapping into the parasympathetic nervous system responsible for rest and recovery.
+By practicing prenatal pranayama, we can improve our mood, tapping into the parasympathetic nervous system responsible for rest and recovery.
 In addition to breathing practices, having the physical yoga practice can make our bodies feel, look, and function better which also boosts our mood.
 Being able to take time for yourself, shut off your phone, silence the thoughts and to-do lists is the art of being present.
 In our prenatal yoga classes, being present can translate into staying present with each contraction in labor, not worrying about how much longer labor will be or how many more contractions till you meet your baby.
-It also helps us stay present and grateful once our baby has arrived as they are constantly changing and time, while it seems to stand still at first, really does fly by.
-Rather than looking to the future or past we can enjoy each precious moment and stage in the moment.
+It also helps us stay present and grateful once our baby has arrived as they are constantly changing all the time.
+Rather than looking to the future or past we can enjoy each precious moment and stage as it comes.

 7. Community Support.

 The last benefit I will point out, but certainly not least, is that prenatal yoga can help build community.
-This is so valuable as a new mother and can help safeguard against postpartum depression.
-Women’s groups and circles of support during pregnancy and postpartum have been common throughout history and across cultures.
-Yet in today’s busy world where our family is often miles away, it is so refreshing to have women to talk to and befriend that are going through it right alongside you.
-Prenatal classes often introduce women to each other who can later make stroller dates and discuss the challenges and joys they experience at any stage in their baby’s life.
+This is so valuable as a new parent and can help safeguard against postpartum depression.
+New parent groups and circles of support during pregnancy and postpartum have been common throughout history and across cultures.
+Yet in today’s busy world where our family is often miles away, it is so refreshing to have people to talk to and befriend that are going through it right alongside you.
+Prenatal classes often introduce students to each other who can later make stroller dates and discuss the challenges and joys they experience at any stage in their baby’s life.
 Prenatal yoga helps to build this sangha (community) in each class.
 When you find a class you like, go regularly and get to know your neighbors on the mat beside you.
-These women will be equally eager to come to a mommy and me class with you once your babies are born.
+These parents will be equally eager to come to a baby & me class with you once your babies are born.